All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Injectable: Wegovy (0.25 mg to 2.4 mg) and Ozempic (0.25 mg to 2.0 mg).
 Administered once weekly as a subcutaneous injection.
 Also available as compounded semaglutide from licensed pharmacies.

-The active molecule is identical.
+The active active ingredient is in the same class.
 The differences are in delivery method, absorption, dosing frequency, cost, and the daily experience of using the medication.

 How Each Delivery Method Works